Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
 Apr.
 2025.
-Three papers accepted by the prestigious journal of Computer-Aided Design (SPM).
+Three papers accepted by the prestigious journal of Computer-Aided Design (SPM track).

 Feb.
 2025.
 One paper accepted by the prestigious journal of ASME Trans.
 JCISE